Your Complete .htaccess Guide: Including .htaccess Basics and More

 As we’ve said, .htaccess files were originally used to limit which users could get into certain directories.
 So let’s take a look at that in our .htaccess tutorial first.

 .htpasswd – this file holds usernames and passwords for the .htaccess system

 Each one sits on its own line like this:

-Note that this password isn’t the actual one, it’s just a cryptographic hash of the password, which means that it’s been put through an encryption algorithm, and this is what came out.
-It works in the other direction too, so each time a user logs in, the password text is put through that same algorithm and if it matches with what the user typed, they’re given access.
+Note that this password isn’t the actual one, it’s just a cryptographic hash of the password.
+This means that it’s been put through an encryption algorithm, and this is what came out.
+It works in the other direction too.
+So each time a user logs in, the password text goes through that same algorithm.
+If it matches with what the user typed, they get access.

-This is a highly secure way of storing passwords because even if someone gets in to your .htpasswd file, all they’re seeing is a list of hashed passwords, not the real ones, and there’s no way to use them to reconstruct the password either, because the algorithm is a one-way-street.
+This is a highly secure way of storing passwords.
+Because even if someone gets into your .htpasswd file, all they’re seeing is hashed passwords – not the real ones.
+And there’s no way to use them to reconstruct the password either, because the algorithm is a one-way-street.

 You can choose from a few different hashing algorithms:

 - bcrypt — The securest one but chugging through the encryption process slows it down as a result.
-Apache and Nginx compatible.
+Apache and NGINX are compatible.

 Insecure Algorithms — These are best avoided.